LowriWilliams/my_academic_website/content/authors/admin/_index.md

 - Visitors
 ---

-Hi there!
-I'm a postdoc at Uni Freiburg working on high energy physics theory and phenomenology.
-I did my PhD studies at the IPPP in Durham and my undergrand and master studies in Oxford.
+I'm a postdoctoral researcher at PSI, working on high energy physics theory and phenomenology.